 Bees and butterflies enjoy the pollen- and nectar-rich flowers.

-For something special you could try Echinacea pallida, which has long, slender pale pink drooping petals.
+For something special, you could try Echinacea pallida, which has long, slender pale pink drooping petals with a dark maroon cone.
+Expect a height of 80cm.

 Pruning Echinacea ( coneflower).
 Cut back old stem just above ground level after flowering.
 Or leave a couple of dead stems and seed heads standing.